Colorado Boulevard Frequently Asked Questions (FAQ)

 Frequently Asked Questions

 Bus Rapid Transit (BRT) is a high-capacity, efficient bus service that incorporates elements of light rail.
-These include enhanced stations, all-door boarding, purchasing tickets before riding and, in some locations, dedicated bus lanes.
+These include enhanced stations with ramps and platforms, all-door boarding, purchasing tickets before riding and, in some locations, dedicated bus lanes.
 BRT achieves high-quality service because it minimizes delays, such as making frequent stops and getting stuck in traffic at intersections.
 It combines the capacity and efficiency of a light rail with the flexibility, cost and simplicity of a bus system.

 To meet the Colorado Department of Transportation’s commitment to reduce greenhouse gas emissions, CDOT is building BRT on major arterials in the Denver metro area, including plans to improve travel along Colorado Boulevard with attractive and reliable BRT service.
 New BRT routes in Denver will enhance transportation options on state highways and improve connections to the region's passenger rail system.
 BRT will improve transit for existing riders and add high-quality service for new ones.

 CDOT, in collaboration with the Regional Transportation District (RTD), the City and County of Denver, Arapahoe County and the City of Glendale, is working on a planning study (also known as an Alternatives Analysis) to improve travel on parts of Colorado Boulevard through BRT service in the area between I-70 and the Southmoor transit station south of Hampden Avenue.
-The project will also ensure that there is an ADA-compliant network of contiguous sidewalks to optimize connectivity and accessibility for all modes of travel.
+The project is a part of CDOT’s 2045 Statewide Transportation Plan and will also ensure that there is an ADA-compliant network of contiguous sidewalks to optimize connectivity and accessibility for all modes of travel and eventual integration with RTD.

 Colorado Boulevard is one of RTD’s highest ridership bus routes, with approximately 3,000 riders per day.
-However, buses on the corridor experience significant delays, resulting in long travel times.
+Buses on the corridor currently experience significant delays, resulting in long travel times.

 Colorado Boulevard is also part of Denver’s high-injury network.
 Between 2018 and 2022, 117 crashes resulted in a death or serious injury along this corridor.
-Colorado Boulevard has limited infrastructure for pedestrians, including one mile of missing sidewalks, four miles of non-ADA compliant sidewalks, and many bus stops that lack shelters and benches.
+Colorado Boulevard has limited infrastructure for pedestrians, including 1 mile of missing sidewalks, 4 miles of non-ADA compliant sidewalks, and many bus stops that lack passenger amenities.
 Additional existing challenges include:

-- Being a pedestrian on Colorado Boulevard, which means traveling on sidewalks and crossing the street, can be a high-stress experience.
+• Being a pedestrian on Colorado Boulevard, such as traveling on sidewalks and crossing the street, can be a high-stress experience.

 The Colorado Boulevard BRT Project aims to deliver reliable, convenient, and attractive bus rapid transit service.
 Project priorities include improved safety, air quality, transit reliability, faster travel times, enhanced rider experience, and connectivity to other routes and services.

 With the implementation of the Colorado Boulevard BRT Project, CDOT is anticipating significant growth in transit ridership in the corridor.
-Providing a high-quality and affordable service for people who rely on and/or choose to use transit will support Colorado in reaching greenhouse gas reduction targets, result in economic returns for the local jurisdictions along the corridor and improve safety in this high-injury corridor.
+Providing a high-quality and affordable service for people who rely on and/or choose to use transit will improve travel options for Coloradoans, support CDOT in reaching greenhouse gas reduction targets, result in economic returns for the local jurisdictions along the corridor and improve safety in this high-injury corridor.

 Project Contact Information